Scientists’ caution over use of new antiviral pill in immunosuppressed

 The rollout of a new Covid pill among thousands of vulnerable Britons this winter needs to be closely monitored amid concerns it could help to fuel the emergence of dangerous mutations, scientists have said.

 Molnupiravir is to be made available to roughly 5,000 people infected with Covid as part of a national study called Panoramic.
-Participants will be aged over 50 or classified as clinically vulnerable, and will have been infected for less than five days.
+Participants will be aged 50-plus or classified as clinically vulnerable, and will have been infected for less than five days.

 The antiviral pill, which cuts the risk of hospitalisation or death from Covid by 30 per cent, has been approved for use by Britain’s medicines regulator, but scientists are concerned it could unintentionally drive the creation of new variants in patients with weakened immune systems.